lgick/eslint-plugin-no-consecutive-caps/README.md

 ### Key Advantage: Ignoring Third-Party Code

 The biggest problem with similar rules is false positives on code you don't control.
-This plugin solves it:
+This plugin uses **ESLint's scope analysis** to solve this:

 ```javascript
 // ✅ This code will not cause errors, as the plugin understands